Bruce Bawer: Islam: Other writings and activities

+Identity studies

 The Victims' Revolution

 Bawer's book The Victims' Revolution (2012) concerned the rise of identity studies in American universities.
 Identity studies, according to Bawer, reduce the human experience to ideologically charged jargon about power relationships among groups.
 Publishers Weekly said that while Bawer's "critique seldom engages seriously with the intellectual content of the field", his book was "a lively, cantankerous takedown of a juicy target" that scored "lots of entertaining points against the insufferable posturing and unreadable prose that pervades identity studies".
-Sohbab Ahmari, in The Wall Street Journal, praised the book for its exposure of relativism on campus, while Andrew Delbanco, in The New York Times Book Review, found Bawer's complaints outdated, arguing that universities, in Delbanco's view, are returning to traditional subjects.
+Sohrab Ahmari, in The Wall Street Journal, praised the book for its exposure of relativism on campus, while Andrew Delbanco, in The New York Times Book Review, found Bawer's complaints outdated, arguing that universities, in Delbanco's view, are returning to traditional subjects.
 National Reviews Jay Nordlinger, on the other hand, praised the book's "wonderfulness" and wrote: "I wish people would read The Victims' Revolution.
 I especially wish it of students and others in academia."
+A paperback edition of The Victims' Revolution was published in 2023 with a new foreword by Douglas Murray.